top of page

 5. March in place – 1 minute

-MAIN WORKOUT (20–25 minutes)
+Main Workout (20–25 minutes)

-Perform in circuit style × 2–3 rounds (60–90 sec rest between rounds)
+Perform in circuit style for 2–3 rounds (60–90 seconds rest between rounds).

 1. Squat or Chair Squat – 10–15 reps

-Develops lower-body strength + hip mobility
+Develops lower-body strength and hip mobility.

 2. Incline Push-Ups or Wall Push-Ups – 8–12 reps

-Strengthens chest, shoulders, and arms
+Strengthens chest, shoulders, and arms.

 3. Hip Hinge (Deadlift Pattern Without Weight) – 10–12 reps

-Teaches proper bending mechanics
+Teaches proper bending mechanics.

 4. Row with Band / Towel Row – 10–12 reps

-Balances posture and improves back strength
+Balances posture and improves back strength.

 5. Glute Bridge – 12–15 reps

-Trains hips, lower back support, and glutes
+Trains hips, lower back support, and glutes.

-6. Core: Dead Bug or Plank – 20–30 sec
+6. Core: Dead Bug or Plank – 20–30 seconds

-Builds stability and alignment
+Builds stability and alignment.

 7. Light Cardio Finish